Testing RRphylo methods overfit

 $shift.results a list including results for

-performed under clade
+search.shift performed under clade and sparse

 conditions.
-If one or more nodes are specified within shift.args
+If one or more nodes are specified within shift.args,

-object contains for each node the percentage of
+the $clade object contains for each node the percentage of

 simulations producing significant p-value separated by shift sign, and the